franchsli/whatsapp_clone_django/README.md

 ## DO RIGHT NOW

+- Check if self.scope['user'] in consumers acts the exact way as request.user does.
 - Implement status deletion.
   - Every status carousel will have a button containing in it's dataset the status ID.